Linear particle accelerator: History

 In 1947, at about the same time that Alvarez was developing his linac concept for protons, William Hansen constructed the first travelling-wave electron accelerator at Stanford University.
 Electrons are sufficiently lighter than protons that they achieve speeds close to the speed of light early in the acceleration process.
-As a result, "accelerating" electrons increase in energy, but can be treated as having a constant velocity from an accelerator design standpoint.
+As a result, "accelerating" electrons increase in energy but can be treated as having a constant velocity from an accelerator design standpoint.
 This allowed Hansen to use an accelerating structure consisting of a horizontal waveguide loaded by a series of discs.
 The 1947 accelerator had an energy of 6 MeV.
 Over time, electron acceleration at the SLAC National Accelerator Laboratory would extend to a size of 2 mi and an output energy of 50 GeV.

 As linear accelerators were developed with higher beam currents, using magnetic fields to focus proton and heavy ion beams presented difficulties for the initial stages of the accelerator.
 Because the magnetic force is dependent on the particle velocity, it was desirable to create a type of accelerator which could simultaneously accelerate and focus low-to-mid energy hadrons.
 In 1970, Soviet physicists I. M. Kapchinsky and Vladimir Teplyakov proposed the radio-frequency quadrupole (RFQ) type of accelerating structure.
 RFQs use vanes or rods with precisely designed shapes in a resonant cavity to produce complex electric fields.
 These fields provide simultaneous acceleration and focusing to injected particle beams.

 Beginning in the 1960s, scientists at Stanford and elsewhere began to explore the use of superconducting radio frequency cavities for particle acceleration.
-Superconducting cavities made of niobium alloys allowed for much more efficient acceleration, as a substantially higher fraction of the input power could be applied to the beam, rather than lost to heat.
+Superconducting cavities made of niobium alloys allow for much more efficient acceleration, as a substantially higher fraction of the input power could be applied to the beam rather than lost to heat.
 Some of the earliest superconducting linacs included the Superconducting Linear Accelerator (for electrons) at Stanford and the Argonne Tandem Linear Accelerator System (for protons and heavy ions) at Argonne National Laboratory.